EMDR Therapy Training 2026

 EMDR Therapy training designed to meet the needs of New Zealand’s mental health practitioners.
 This comprehensive training is aligned with the principles of Te Tiriti o Waitangi and tailored to New Zealand’s unique culture and environment.

 PSME455 is a 30-point paper studied part-time over one year.
 It covers the internationally recognised EMDR Therapy Basic Training curriculum (Parts 1 & 2), with some expansion of the topics and with increased contact time for the lectures and practicums.
 Taught through flexible distance learning, the recorded live interactive lectures can be watched repeatedly as and when suits you.
 The PSME455 course will include online lectures plus two block courses of 2 and a half days each, held in Wellington.
 It will use a cyclical teaching approach with theory informing practice and practice informing theory.
+This is the only EMDR Therapy Basic Training in NZ which provides a credential that involves assessment of competency in evidence-based EMDR Therapy.

 PSME455 paper information page

-EMDR Block Course dates 2025 – Block One: 24-26 March 2025 & Block Two 28-30 July 2025
+EMDR PSME 455 Block Course dates 2026 – Block One: 16-18 March 2026 & Block Two 27-29 July 2026

-In 2026 – PSME456: Eye Movement Desensitisation and Reprocessing.
+Year Two 2026 – PSME456: Eye Movement Desensitisation and Reprocessing.
 Advanced EMDR Therapy

 PSME456 Information page